libuv/libuv/README.md

 ## Supported Platforms

-Microsoft Windows operating systems since Windows XP SP2.
+Microsoft Windows operating systems since Windows Vista.
 It can be built with either Visual Studio 2015 or MinGW.

 Linux using the GCC toolchain.